DPlayer234/lovedebugger/README.md

 *Do not change your callbacks after this point, or something may break.* This should not be a concern in most cases however.

-To open the Lua console and environment, hit 'F4'.
+To open the Lua prompt and environment, hit 'F4'.

-At the bottom is said Lua console, at the right is said global environment.
-Use the keyboard to type stuff into the console, hit 'Return' to confirm and execute the code.
+At the bottom is said Lua prompt, at the right is said global environment.
+Use the keyboard to type code into the prompt, hit 'Return' to confirm and execute it.

-The environment is navigated solely with your mouse and Shift key.
+The environment is navigated solely with your mouse and Shift key:

 ```
 L = Left Mouse Button